leadpony/justify/README.md

 ### Minimum Setup

 This software is available in the [Maven Central Repository].
-In runtime the library requires one of [JSON Processing API] implementations.
+In runtime the library requires one of [Java API for JSON Processing (JSR 374)] implementations.
 If your choice is [Reference Implementation] of the API, the following two dependencies are all you need to add to your pom.xml.